Essential Classic for SPRING with Fitting Prayers in the Long Slog Towards the End of a Pandemic.

 It’s very catching, because this picture book has spurred me on to take a walk in the apple orchard and see the blossoms – now!

 Well, maybe not right now, as Mother Nature has perhaps just one more surprise under her bonnet in the way of another storm.
-But, right after that surprise comes a reprise of all the sights and smells of earth renewing itself.
+But, right after that surprise comes a reprise of all the sights, sounds and smells of earth renewing itself.